-Can detector(s) or other equipment on the spacecraft be damaged or confused by excessive irradiation, particularly in any one of these wavelengths (532nm, 1064nm, 846nm, or 423nm)?
-No

-Are there times when the LRAs will not be accessible from the ground?
-No

-(If so, go/nogo or segmentation fi les might be us ed to avoid ranging an LRA that is not accessible.) ( ~ - 0
+Can detector(s) or other equipment on the spacecraft be damaged or confused by excessive irrac particularly in any one of these wavelengths (532nm, 1064nm, 846nm, or 423nm)? liation, Are there times when the LRAs will not be accessible from the ground?
+(If so, go/nogo or segmentation files might be used to avoid ranging an LRA that is not accessible.
 Is there a need for an altitude tracking restriction?
-No What altitude (degrees)? \\\\\
+What altitude (degrees)?
 Is there a need for a go/no-go tracking restriction?
-No

 For what reason(s)?
 Is there a need for a pass segmentation restriction?
-No

 For what reason(s)?

 Is there a need for a laser power restriction?

-No Under what circumstances?
-What power level (mW/cm)? \\\\\ Is manual control of transmit power acceptable? \\\\\ For ILRS stations to range to satellites with restrictions, the mission sponsor must agree to the following statement:
+Under what circumstances?

+What power level (mW/cm )?

+Is manual control of transmit power acceptable?

-"The mission sponsor agrees not to make any claims against the station or station contractors or subcontractors, or their respective employees for any damage arising from these ranging activities, whether such damage is caused by negligence or otherwise, except in the case of willful misconduct."
+For ILRS stations to range to satellites with restrictions, the mission sponsor must agree to the following statement: "The mission sponsor agrees not to make any claims against the station or station contractors of subcontractors, or their respective employees for any damage arising from these ranging activities whether such damage is caused by negligence or otherwise, except in the case of willful misconduct."

 Please initial here to express agreement:

-Other comments on tracking restrictions: N/A
+Other comments on tracking restrictions: